monicacrespo/bootcamp-backend-student-relacional-sql-server/4.api-rest/README.md

-# Relational Module 2 exercise - Api Rest
+# Relational Module 2 Exercise - Api Rest
 API REST lab with SQL Server database persistence.
 Follow the instructions and store your code in a Git repository.

 ## Prerequisites